kehantan/labbook/docs/protein/bca.rst

 #.
 Incubate for 1 hr at 37 :math:`^{\circ} C`.
 #.
 Read absorbance at 562 nm.

 *Note: Remember not to have liquids on the lid, or just take off lid when reading.
-Liquid on lid can lead to deviations.*
+Liquid on lid can lead to slight deviations.*